 In 2021, 42.2% of the residents of the Mount Rogers and Cumberland Plateau health districts reported having one or more days of poor mental health within the past 30 days.
 In 2020, it was estimated that 42.5% of the residents of the Lenowisco health district likewise experienced poor mental health.
 In 2021, the state average was 41.8% for poor mental health.
-The rate of
+The rate of depressive disorders, which include depression, major depression, dysthymia, and minor depression, are higher in the region.
+Roughly 30% of the Mount Rogers and Cumberland Plateau populations reported a depressive disorder in 2021.
+In 2020, 20.5% of the Lenowisco population was estimated to have a depressive disorder.
+In 2021, the state average was 19.6% for depressive disorders.

-Depression and other psychiatric illnesses are major risk factors for suicidal behaviors (self-inflicted harm with or without concurrent suicidal ideation) and suicide.
+Depression and other psychiatric illnesses are major risk factors for suicidal behaviors (selfinflicted harm with or without concurrent suicidal ideation) and suicide.
 The average rate for intentional self-harm injury hospitalizations is 20.3 per 100,000 in the region, compared to 29.1 per 100,000 for the state.
-However, the adjusted suicide rate for the region is over 23.6 per 100,000, Compared to 13.2 per 100,000 in the state.
+However, the adjusted suicide rate for the region is over 23.6 per 100,000, compared to 13.2 per 100,000 in the state.
 Mental health is associated with substance use.
 In 2022, the average death rate per 100,000 residents was 37.8 for all-drug related drug overdose deaths in the region compared to the state average of 29.
-In 2021, In 2022, In 2